mickaelfrancois/MiF.Guard/README.md

 # MiF.Guard

-MiF.Guard is a modern and lightweight .NET library designed to implement the Guard pattern, a powerful approach for handling operation outcomes.
-By encapsulating success and error states, MiF.Guard promotes cleaner, more maintainable code by reducing reliance on exceptions for control flow.
-With MiF.Guard, you can streamline error handling, improve code readability, and ensure robust type safety in your applications.
-Whether you're building small utilities or large-scale systems, MiF.Guard provides the tools you need to manage operation results effectively.
+MiF.Guard is a .NET library that implements the Guard pattern, enabling concise and effective validation of inputs and business rules.
+By reducing boilerplate code and improving readability, it helps developers enforce constraints and handle invalid states gracefully in their applications.

 ## Installation

 To use MiF.Guard in your project, add it as a dependency via NuGet:

 ```csharp